rcorcs/spp/README.md

 # Structured Parallel Pattern framework

-SPP is a framework for Structured Parallel Patterns, also known as algorithmic skeleton.
+SPP is a framework for Structured Parallel Patterns, also known as algorithmic skeletons.
 It is currently implemented using just multithreads.

 The parallel patterns offered are: